Noratrieb/blog/content/posts/fake-openssh-keys/index.md

 -----END OPENSSH PRIVATE KEY-----
 ```

-it goes without saying but never share your private key on the internet and this is obivously just a test key!
+it goes without saying but never share your private key on the internet and this is obviously just a test key!

 the entire key is base64-encoded in the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.
 this makes it easier to copy around compared to raw bytes. not that you're supposed to copy it to random places.